 If risk is not communicated to others (e.g., during patient handoff), then the responsibility for falls prevention cannot be shared.
-Research suggests that falls prevention is only effective when it is multifactorial and provided by a multidisciplinary team.19 Reinforcing this research is the finding in the current analysis of an association between falls prevention teams that include physicians and transportation managers or representatives and lower rates of falls with injury (see “Falls Prevention Practices and Program Elements Associated with Lower Rates of Falls with Injury”).
+Research suggests that falls prevention is only effective when it is multifactorial and provided by a multidisciplinary team.19 Reinforcing this research is the finding in the current analysis of an association between falls prevention teams that include physicians and transportation managers or representatives and lower rates of falls with injury (see “Falls Prevention Practices and Program Elements Associated with Lower Rates of Falls with Injury” under Supplementary Material).
 It was reported that less than a third of falls prevention teams included these roles.
 By failing to communicate falls risk beyond the patient and the nursing staff, the multidisciplinary team cannot be engaged and the effectiveness of any prevention efforts may be lost.

 Figure 3 displays the primary roles of falls team members as reported by HEN facilities.